Through a Glass Darkly Symposium

 The study of humankind's fascination with the apocalyptic worldview is a vast field which has increased in interest over the last three decades with the approach and passing of the start of a new millennium.
 It is a subject that spans cultures, religions, time, and space, and one that resists easy categorical definition.
 In Through a Glass Darkly, scholars and artists gather each year to deliver presentations and engage in dialogue.

-Through a Glass Darkly was founded in 2015 and is directed by Colin McAllister from the UCCS Department of Visual and Performing Arts.
+Through a Glass Darkly was founded in 2015 and is directed by UCCS Humanities Program Director Colin McAllister.
 In 2018, Lorenzo DiTommaso of Concordia University Montréal joined as Co-Director.
-Through a Glass Darkly has been generously underwritten by the UCCS Humanities Program, the Heller Center for Arts & Humanities, the UCCS Department of Visual and Performing Arts, the UCCS Department of History, the UCCS Center for Religious Diversity and Public Life, the Department of Religions and Cultures at Concordia University Montréal, and the School of Religious Studies at McGill University, and a grant from the Social Sciences and Humanities Research Council of Canada / Conseil de recherches en sciences humaines du Canada.
+Through a Glass Darkly is underwritten by the UCCS Humanities Program, the Heller Center for Arts & Humanities, the Department of Religions and Cultures at Concordia University Montréal, the School of Religious Studies at McGill University, and a grant from the Social Sciences and Humanities Research Council of Canada / Conseil de recherches en sciences humaines du Canada.

 Schedule & Presenters